xuesixi/clox/readme.md

 **REPL stands for "Read, Evaluate, Print, Loop".** It is an environment allowing you to write and test codes quickly.

-If you run `$ clox` without providing the path to a script, you will be in the REPL mode.
+If you run_vm `$ clox` without providing the path to a script, you will be in the REPL mode.

 * It has a basic support for multipl-line input.